vogelito/glacierprotocol/_docs/setup/create-app-usb.md

 contents should look like this
     ```
     apps
-    glacier
+    cryptoglacier
     ```

     Click the apps folder.
-It will have the following content.
+It will have the following content:
-    Note that the version number of the Bitcoin package may change as new versions are released.
-Future versions of Glacier may pin to a specific version.

     ```
     bip39-standalone.html
-    bitcoind_0.13.2-xenial1_amd64.deb
     Electron-Cash-4.0.5-x86_64.AppImage
     electrum-3.3.6-x86_64.AppImage
     electrum-ltc-3.3.6.1-x86_64.AppImage